Courseiva

 Why this answer

 SMOTE (Synthetic Minority Over-sampling Technique) is a popular method for handling imbalanced datasets by generating synthetic samples for the minority class.
-Option A is wrong because removing outliers does not address class imbalance.
-Option B is wrong because feature scaling does not affect imbalance.
+Option A (PCA) is wrong because dimensionality reduction does not address class imbalance.
+Option B (removing outliers) is wrong because it may worsen imbalance and is not a standard technique for imbalance.

 MCQhard